Preparing for GCSEs

 Study recommended: 4 years, 6 hours per week (incl. lesson time).
 Students should have mastered basic arithmetic and know their multiplication tables thoroughly by the age of 11.

 Exam board: Edexcel.
-You may choose either the well-established International GCSE or the new 9-1 GCSE (Higher), which is now just as challenging.
+You may choose either the well-established International GCSE or the new 9-1 GCSE (Higher), now just as challenging.

 Textbooks:

-We use the following textbooks, which can be purchased in either hardcopy
+We use the following textbooks, which can be purchased in either paperback

 or Kindle version.

 Calculators: Each pupil will require a scientific calculator.
-Suitable models are the Casio FX-85GTX and the Casio FX-991EX (aka Classwiz).
-To learn how to use the latter, students should watch these Help videos.
+Suitable models are the Casio FX-85GTX and the Casio FX-991EX.
+To learn how to use these, students should watch these Help videos.
 Graphical calculators are also permitted in the GCSE exams, the recommended model being the Casio CG50 (aka Prizm); see the Maths section in our A Level page for further details.

 Further Mathematics